John Adams: Post-presidency (1801–1826)

-Initial years
+Initial retirement years

 Adams resumed farming at Peacefield in Quincy, Massachusetts, and also began work on an autobiography.
 The work had numerous gaps and was eventually abandoned and left unedited.
 Most of Adams's attention was focused on farm work, although he mostly left manual labor to hired hands.
 His frugal lifestyle and presidential salary gave him a considerable fortune by 1801.
 In 1803, Bird, Savage & Bird, the bank holding his cash reserves of about $13,000, collapsed.
 John Quincy resolved the crisis by buying his properties in Weymouth and Quincy, including Peacefield, for $12,800.
 During his first four years of retirement, Adams made little effort to contact others, but eventually resumed contact with old acquaintances such as Benjamin Waterhouse and Benjamin Rush.

 Adams generally stayed quiet on public matters.
 He did not publicly denounce Jefferson's actions as president, believing that "instead of opposing Systematically any Administration, running down their Characters and opposing all their Measures right or wrong, We ought to Support every Administration as far as We can in Justice."
 When a disgruntled James Callender, angry at not being appointed to an office, turned on the President by revealing the Sally Hemings affair, Adams said nothing.
 John Quincy was elected to the Senate in 1803.
 Shortly thereafter, both he and his father crossed party lines to support Jefferson's Louisiana Purchase.
 The only major political incident involving the elder Adams during the Jefferson years was a dispute with Mercy Otis Warren in 1806.
 Warren, an old friend, had written a history of the American Revolution attacking Adams for his "partiality for monarchy" and "pride of talents and much ambition."
 A tempestuous correspondence ensued between her and Adams.
 In time, their friendship healed.
 Adams did privately criticize the President over his Embargo Act, although John Quincy voted for it.
 John Quincy resigned from the Senate in 1808 after the Federalist-controlled Massachusetts Senate refused to nominate him for a second term.
 After the Federalists denounced John Quincy as no longer being of their party, Adams wrote to him that he himself had long since "abdicated and disclaimed the name and character and attributes of that sect."